 Or, work through the examples, as you follow the 30 lessons in the e-book.

 A cheat sheet also links to the information sheet for each function, and summarizes the function's syntax and description.

 Two versions of the 30 Excel Functions in 30 Days are available.
 Both versions have the same ebook, with the detailed instructions, and screet shots that show the worksheet in Excel 2010.

-Excel 2003 -- The Excel file is in Excel 2003 format (xls), with no macros.
+Excel xlx Format -- The Excel file is in xls format, with no macros. .
+Select this version if you have Excel 2003.
 A few formulas were changed, to replace formulas, such as IFERROR, that are not available in Excel 2003.

 These percentage discounts are applied automatically to your order.